 Today, this phenomenal environmental legacy is open to the public to enjoy just as Turner and his family did for nearly four decades.

-Departing from the Russ Point boat launch on Hunting Island, the St. Phillips Island Ferry starts with a 30-minute boat ride along the Story River led by a naturalist with extensive knowledge of the fragile coastal environment and the history of the Beaufort barrier islands.
+Departing from St. Helena Island, the St. Phillips Island Ferry starts with a 30-minute boat ride along the Story River led by a naturalist with extensive knowledge of the fragile coastal environment and the history of the Beaufort barrier islands.